Editorial Policies

 COPYRIGHT POLICY

 Once the manuscript is accepted for publication, authors shall transfer copyright to the publisher.
-If the submitted manuscript is not accepted for printing by the journal, the authors shall retain all their rights.
+If the submitted manuscript is not accepted for publication by the journal, the authors shall retain all their rights.
 The following rights on the manuscript are transferred to the publisher, including any supplementary materials and any parts, extracts, or elements of the manuscript:

-- the right to reproduce and distribute the manuscript in printed form, including print-on-demand,
+- the right to reproduce and distribute the manuscript in printed form, including print-on-demand

-- the right to translate the manuscript into other languages,
+- the right to translate the manuscript into other languages

-- the right to reproduce and distribute the manuscript electronically or optically using and all data carriers or storage media, and especially in machine-readable/digitalized form on data carriers such as hard drives, CD-ROMs, DVDs, Blu-ray Discs (BD), MiniDiscs, data tapes, and the right to reproduce and distribute the article via these data carriers,<
+- the right to reproduce and distribute the manuscript electronically or optically using all data carriers or storage media, and especially in machine-readable/digitalized form, including but not limited to hard drives, CD-ROMs, DVDs, Blu-ray Discs (BD), MiniDiscs, and data tapes

 Articles are published under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND) license.